anismerchant/img-findr-app/README.md

 In progress...

-## Overview: Work Orders App
+## Overview: Image Finder App
 An image finder application that searches for random images using the Unsplash API.

 Features Completed
 * Display randomly returned images
 * Display metadata beneath each image
 * Search filter to query the subject matter of the image
+* Open higher resolution image in a new tab when displayed image is clicked

 Features in Progress
 * Toggle button to fetch either featured or not featured images
 * Drop-down menu to specify orientation of images: portrait, landscape, or squarish
-* Open higher resolution image in a new tab when displayed image is clicked

 Try it out as I build it out: https://bit.ly/2SApDZg **please wait about 15 seconds for the servers to spin up.